activist mastering

 RATES:

-* This includes everything: mastering, sequencing, any revisions you need, any tweaks you want to make, metadata embedding, 24-bit files for uploading to digital distributors, 16-bit CD-quality WAV files if you need them, making a DDP if you need it – it's all included.
+* This includes everything: mastering, sequencing, any revisions you need, any tweaks you want to make, metadata embedding, 24-bit files for uploading to digital distributors, separate 16-bit CD-quality WAV files if you need them – it's all included.

 * Alternate-version masters are $25 per (e.g., instrumentals to submit for sync placements).